oreilly/couchdb-guide/README.md

-# CouchDB: The Definitive Guide
+<h1>CouchDB: The Definitive Guide</h1>

-This is the hope of the open source book “CouchDB: The Definitive Guide”
+<p>This is the source for the “CouchDB: The Definitive Guide” website.

-## Organisation
+<h2>Organisation</h2>

-`draft/` is the always work in progress version of the next edition.
+<p><code>draft/</code></dt> is the always work in progress version of the next edition.

-`editions/` has a list of all editions of the book. `editions/1/` is the current edition of the book, when we do a second edition, it will be under `editions/2` and so on.
+<p><code>editions/</code> has a list of all editions of the book. <code>editions/1/</code> is the current edition of the book, when we do a second edition, it will be under <code>editions/2</code> and so on.

-`editions/1/en` is the main book content.
-Translations can be found under `editions/1/..`.
+<p><code>editions/1/en</code> is the main book content.
+Translations can be found under <code>editions/1/..</code>.
 Each language can be found under its respective language code (de, fr, jp…; see <http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>)

-## Contributions
+<h2>Contributions</h2>

-This book is open source under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).
+<p>This book is open source under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).

-The authors encourage you to fork, improve and publish our work under the terms of the license.
+<p>The authors encourage you to fork, improve and publish our work under the terms of the license.
 Big thanks to O’Reilly for allowing this!

-If you feel like giving back, please use GitHub pull-requests [TODO: link] to notify us of new content.
+<p>If you feel like giving back, please use GitHub pull-requests [TODO: link] to notify us of new content.
 We’re equally happy about issues [TODO: link] you raise to get our attention.

-Chris, Jan and Noah retain editorial control over any changes anyone submits.
+<p>Chris, Jan and Noah retain editorial control over any changes anyone submits.

-## Publication
+<h2>Publication</h2>

-Every once in a while, O’Reilly will take the current `en` version and turn it into a printed book.
+<p>Every once in a while, O’Reilly will take the current `en` version and turn it into a printed book.
 When that’s done, we’ll create a new directory under `editions/` to hold a stable snapshot of that release.

-## Translations
+<h2>Translations</h2>

-We’d like to encourage you to start translating the book into your native language (or language of choice, really).
+<p>We’d like to encourage you to start translating the book into your native language (or language of choice, really).
 We’re continuously publishing our work and all translations, so our readers always get the most up to date information.

-If you like to see a translation in a particular language, please first check if one exists already.
+<p>If you like to see a translation in a particular language, please first check if one exists already.
 If not, follow the instructions below.

-### Starting a Translation
+<h3> Starting a Translation</h3>

-Only ever start a translation from the `en/` directory under `editions/<number>`.
+<p>Only ever start a translation from the `en/` directory under `editions/<number>`.
 Do not try to translate `draft/` as it is constantly changing.
 Do not try to translate from any other language as `en/` is most likely the most complete source.

-Here’s how you would make a german (de) translation.
+<p>Here’s how you would make a german (de) translation.

     cd editions/1
     cp -r en de